jidongxiao/CSCI1200-DataStructures/old_hws/07_search_engine/README.md

 1. Calculate a density score for each keyword within the document.
 2. Accumulate these individual density scores into a combined score. <!--represent the overall keyword density of the document for the given set of keywords.-->

-For each keyword, the keyword's density score is a measure of how the keyword's frequency in a document compares to its occurrence in all documents, and we can use the following formula to calculate the density score of one keyword.
+For each keyword, the keyword's density score is a measure of how the keyword's frequency in a document compares to its occurrence in all documents, and we can use the following formula to calculate the density score of one keyword. (**Note:** here the term "all documents" literally means all documents, not just the documents which contain the query.)

 ```console
 Keyword Density Score = (Number of Times Keyword Appears) / (Total Content Length of this One Document * Keyword Density Across All Documents)